 Garden rooms generally do not require planning permission because they fall within your permitted development rights.
 Garden rooms are classed as ‘outbuildings’ and as such can be built on your property without permission as long as you comply with permitted development guidelines.

-If it turns out that you do require planning permission for your project, we can take care of that application for you – giving you one less thing to worry about!
-We will provide the planning authority with all of the information they’ll need, including CAD drawings, and keep on top of the communications.
+If it turns out that you do require planning permission for your project, we can take care of that application for you!

-Green Retreats do not enforce planning permission rules and do not need evidence of planning permission approval to carry out a project – we will only advise.
+Did you know?: Green Retreats do not enforce planning permission rules and do not need evidence of planning permission approval to carry out a project – we will only advise.
 So if you decide to not apply for planning permission, that’s up to you.

 When might I need planning permission for a garden room?

 Read below for details on permitted development rights.
 If your situation does not fit within the conditions then planning permission may be required:

 The permitted development allowances only apply to houses – not flats, maisonettes or other buildings.